vphpersson/scrape_latest_user_agent/README.md

 optional arguments:
   -h, --help            show this help message and exit --operating-system {windows,mac_os,linux}
+                        The operating system for which to obtain the latest user agent.

 The user agent is scraped from whatismybrowser.com.
 ```